JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 <h3>Basic Components</h3>

 From here on I will use the term "dialect" instead of "language", as well as "subdialect" to mean a variation of a language.
-I acknowledge the following ideas to be "fuzzy", and that's fine.
-This article is intended as a thought piece and not a detailed outline with all issues worked out in or even accounted for.
+There is plenty of fuzziness in the ideas described below, as this article is intended as a thought piece and not as a detailed implementation guideline with all issues worked out in (or even accounted for).

-The chief elements of a UTS schema are as follows:

 <h4>The base definition</h4>

 This is the core of UTS: a schema defining named types using primitives and composites.
-It may look similar to a GraphQL typedef schema.
-As a graph-structured schema, it is not unlike a relational database schema where table and columns follow a Table-per-Type structure.
+It might bear similarity to a GraphQL typedef schema.
+Since it defines a graph of relations between types, it is not unlike a relational database schema where table and columns follow a [Table-per-Type](https://entityframework.net/tpt) structure.

 Type inheritance is not directly supported, because UTS is not conceived as a way to classify types in terms of is-a relationships.
-UTS would support type extension as a convenient shorthand to reduce redundancy in definitions, but extension would not imply is-a classification, though a dialect implementation could interpret it as such.
+UTS might support type extension as a convenient shorthand to reduce redundancy in definitions, but extension would not imply is-a classification, though a dialect implementation could interpret it as such.

 <h4>Domain extensions</h4>